 What we saw was Thomaskirchhof (St. Thomas Church) and, from the outside, it was rather small and not so impressive (except, perhaps for the weird white statue topped with green spikes standing nearby – I of course assumed this was yet another example of a misguided modern artist attempting to make a statement but actually just clashing with everything!).
 See exterior below.
 Once we entered the building I was overwhelmed by the beauty of the place and realized the spikey thing was just like the columns that held up the roof of the cathedral (sorry I didn’t get a better shot)

-BuResized_HPIM4671t that wasn’t the cool thing about this place.
+But that wasn’t the cool thing about this place.
 The cool thing was that this is Bach’s church.
-That’s rightResized_HPIM4675, the one and only Johann Sebastian.
+That’s right, the one and only Johann Sebastian.
 He served as cantor here for 27 years and composed about half of his works in Leipzig, trying them out on the congregation.
 He is buried inside the church.
 This guy is amazing.
 He’s the one who brought us Ave Maria and The Toccata and Fugue in D minor.
 He was the inspiration for names including Mozart (who also played in this church), Beethoven, Chopin, Goethe, Schumann and Mendelssohn.
 Imagine, for a few minutes, just sitting in this church and hearing such music that ears had never heard before… lucky bastards!

 Here is Ave Maria and The Toccatta.
 If you want to hear the Tocatta with an organ – (highly recommend it) go to this link